arivers/kmercoverage/readme.md

 ###Validation with mock metaenome###
 The 31mer histograms were calulated for the four mock communities as described above.
 MC04 was selected for further testing.
-The file was subsamples at 20 logrithmically distributed depths 100% -0.1% with bbmap.
-An Rscript was written to use PreseqR to generate a JSON of the extimated coverage depth from the 31mer histogram (covverage_est.R).
-That R script is called by the python script "coverageparser.py", which loads the mapping data runs coverage_est.R and combines the data into one graph.
+The file was subsampled at 20 logrithmically distributed depths 100% -0.1% with bbmap.
+An Rscript was written to call PreseqR and generate a JSON of the extimated coverage depth from the 31mer histogram (coverage_est.R).
+That R script is called by the python script "coverageparser.py", which loads the mapping data, runs coverage_est.R and combines the data into one graph.

 ###Dependencies###
 coverage_est.R